 Harmonizing energy efficiency standards

-As part of market transformation efforts, the Government of Canada is committed to harmonizing energy efficiency standards within the country and with our international partners, such as the United States.
+The Government of Canada is committed to harmonizing energy efficiency standards within the country and with our international partners.
 These efforts not only improve the marketplace but also support reductions in greenhouse gas emissions and the promotion a low-carbon economy.

 2. Canada-U.S. regulatory cooperation

-Under the RCC, NRCan and the U.S. Department of Energy have published a Regulatory Partnership Statement and Annual Work Plan as part of a commitment to better align Canadian and U.S. energy efficiency standards.
+Under the RCC, Natural Resources Canada and the U.S. Department of Energy have published a Regulatory Partnership Statement and Annual Work Plan as part of a commitment to better align Canadian and U.S. energy efficiency standards.

-The Regulatory Partnership Statement formalizes the relationship between the two departments.
+The Regulatory Partnership Statement (document is bilingual) (PDF, 154 KB) formalizes the relationship between the two departments.
 It defines the scope of cooperation, identifies the senior executives who will manage the Statement and specifies annual joint meetings where stakeholders can provide input and Work Plans can be approved.

 The Annual Work Plan describes key project elements, such as deliverables and outcomes.
 It will be updated annually in consultation with stakeholders at annual joint meetings.